Kilimanjaro National Park

 For great adventures, it is advised to arrange the trek for not less than five days.
 Reserve more time to enjoy the beauty of this natural wonder.

-There are three main stations where this adventure start.
-It is rewarding and bikers are assigned tourist guides who are more knowledgeable about the trails to follow for best panoramic views of the entire park.
+There are three main stations where this rewarding adventure starts.
+Tourist guides lead the bikers through the park.
+This is because they are more knowledgeable about the trails to follow for the best panoramic views.

 For an exclusive bush experience, don’t miss camping within numerous camp sites that are scattered along the hiking routes to the top of the mountain.
 These sites offer comfortable accommodation, bush toilets and piquant meals.